World Record Brook Trout

 Back in July 21 / 1915, Thunder Bay was called Fort Williams and it was the home of Dr. JW Cook, the man who caught the World Record Brook Trout, also known by most Canadians as the Speckled Trout.
 (Salvelinus Fontinalis)

 Dr. Cook was on a guided fishing trip to the Nipigon River, Nipigon, Ontario when he caught the great fish.
 The Brook Trout was 14.5 pounds but what is not common knowledge is another 14.0 pound Brook Trout was caught the same day in the same rapids by R. j.
-Byrnes.
+Byrnes (may not be true - read below).

 New Manitoba Record Brook Trout